MushfiqPlabon/HomeSer/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/your-username/HomeSer)

+## 🎓 Academic Context

+This project was developed as part of Phitron's Software Development Technologies (SDT) program, specifically for the Software Development Project (SDP) "Django-Final-Exam" in Milestone 5, Module 27.

 HomeSer is a modern, full-featured household service platform built with Django.
 It connects clients with service providers, offering a seamless experience for browsing, booking, and managing household services.

 ## Table of Contents